-8. Legal implica ations
+8. Legal implications

 Section 39 of the RTRA 1984 covers County and District duties to consult each other when making changes to on/off street parking that may have an impact on the other.

 SCC have given the appropriate notice that they will not be extending the agency agreement for the provision of on-street parking enforcement when the agreement finishes on 31 March 2023.

-9. Equality imp lications
+9. Equality implications

 The Council has a duty under the Equality Act 2010.
 Section 149 of the Act provides that we must have due regard to the need to;

-a) eliminate discrimination, harassment, victimisation, and other conduct prohibited by the Act

-b) to advance equality of opportunity

-c) foster good relations between persons who share a relevant protected characteristic and persons who do not share protected characteristics.
+- eliminate discrimination, harassment, victimisation, and other conduct prohibited by the Act - b) to advance equality of opportunity - c) foster good relations between persons who share a relevant protected characteristic and persons who do not share protected characteristics.

-The ending of the agency agreement will impact staff who may be protected under the Equality Act but TUPE will be in place to protect any individuals during this process.

-10. Other implica ations (Environmental/Biodiversity/Sustainability must be addressed)
+10. Other implications (Environmental/Biodiversity/Sustainability must be addressed)

-There a are none.
+There are none.

 11. Background papers

 There are none

-12. Chief Officer (s) Decision
+12. Chief Officer(s) Decision

-ç Signature of au thorised officer
+Signature of authorised officer

--

 I have been consulted and am in agreement with the above

-and position(s) of Chief Officer, Corporate Heads or authorised representatives
+Signature(s) and position(s) of other relevant Chief Officer, Corporate Heads or authorised representatives

-include the Assistant Chief Executive or his authorised representative where the decision nditure, loss of income, or future implications for budget or financial forecast.
+NB : this must include the Assistant Chief Executive or his authorised representative where the decision

-13. Chief Execut ive's Decision
+13. Chief Executive's Decision

-In Turro

-Signature of Chief Executive .....
+Signature of Chief Executive